abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Direction Sensor.md

 $20 \times \sqrt[3]{0.1}$ = 9.28mph (max)

-The vehicle will not go this speed due to the circumstances of the vehicles weight, wheel friction, terrain, etc. By doing calculations, we can find out if the 100Hz sampling rate will work and how much error is acceptable.
-By using 5mph as an example we can first find the distance covered per sample:
+This is the speed for just the motors, not while they are on the vehicle.
+When on the vehicle, it will not go this speed due to the circumstances of the vehicles weight, wheel friction, terrain, etc. By doing calculations, we can find out if the 100Hz sampling rate will work and how much error is acceptable.
+By using 5mph as an example, the first step is finding the distance covered per sample:

 $\frac{5*5280}{3600}$ = 7.33ft/s (1 mile = 5280ft) (1 hour = 3600 seconds)